yescine/Brython-electron/README.md

-Template for Electron navigation between pages and menue with Inter Process Communication
+Template for Electron basic desktop app for navigation between pages and menus with Inter Process Communication